MarcinGargala/contract-tests/README.md

 ## Plan

-- Java and Kotlin example of Producer driven contracts
-  - java-producer-driven
-  - kotlin-producer-driven
+- OpenAPI specification project
-  - exchange between each other
-- Java and Kotlin example of Consumer driven contracts
+- Java and Kotlin example of Consumer driven contracts with Pact
   - java-consumer-driven
   - kotlin-consumer-driven
   - exchange between each other
   - pact UI
-- Kotlin real world example containing
-  - product service
-  - users service
+  - kafka messages
-  - order service
+  - rest